thesaikot/LinuxRespin/README.md

 ˌo͝oˈbo͝on(t)o͞o/
 noun
 Definition: I cannot configure Debian.

-Sentence use: I could care less about community - I use Ubuntu! booya - more like boooooooo yea
+Sentence use: I do not care about community - I use Ubuntu!

+booya - more like boooooooo yea

-See also: Ughbuntu
+See also: Ughbuntu or Uhbuntu

 There is a gui available.
 I will post this soon.
 Using the gui, you can change the boot screen.